Mastering Corn Cultivation: Proven Techniques for High Yields and Sustainable Farming

 2. Soil Preparation for Corn

-Corn prefers well-drained loamy soil with pH between 5.8 and 7.0.
+Corn prefers well-drained loamy soil rich in organic matter, with a pH between 5.8 and 7.0.

 3. Best Time and Method for Planting